 Problem: When confronting a major expense, the asking price doesn’t have to be the price you pay.
 From doctor bills to credit card interest rates, the way to get a better deal is often as easy as asking.

 How to avoid it: Always ask for a better deal.
 For ideas on how to haggle and get better deals across the board, check out “15 Ways to Never Pay Full Price for Anything.”
-Regardless of the activity, there are almost always ways to get a better deal, whether that’s awesome prices on vacation lodging or cheaper haircuts for the family.
+There are almost always ways to get a better deal, whether you’re shopping for vacation lodging or haircuts.

 7. Paying someone else to do what you can do yourself